mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/payments.md

 - _Please enter for digits of your card expiration date_
 - _Please enter you three digits security code_

-In case the user enters the card data correclty, they will be charged for $9.99 and your application will get the following callback:
+In case the user enters the card data correctly, they will be charged for $9.99 and your application will get the following callback:

 ```json
 {